thepratster/vector_masterfile/README.md

 seperate_files_n :: The vector control code is divided into modules float_*, int_* :: The modules used in the vector control code

+Folders further added on
+seperate_files_n_2 :: Major Change in makefile.
+No of slices